dvdmtw98/notes/My Vault/Computer Networks/Network Devices/Firewall.md

 ---
-title: Firewall
 tags: [networking, device, security]
 ---

 Protect LAN from malicious activity on the Internet
 Controls the flow of information in and out from the network
-Firewalls can be Standalone Network Device or a software on a Computer System
+Firewalls can be Standalone Network Device or a software on a device
 A firewall can operate at Layer 4 through 7 depending on its type and configuration

----

-### Types of Firewalls
+**Host-based Firewall**
+Windows: Windows Firewall
+MacOS: PF (Packet Filtering) - OSX >= 10 & IPFW (IP Firewall)
+FreeBSD: PF & IPFW
+Linux: iptables

 #### Packet/Port Filtering
 The original type of firewall (Very basic)